-On the left-hand side or the outer periphery of these corridors are the 1008 Shivalingas.
+On the left-hand side of the outer periphery of these corridors are the 1008 Shivalingas.
 One of these Shivalingas is made of 1008 smaller Shivalingas that look like they are pasted on the big one.
 There are murtis of the 63 Nayanmars or Tamil Shaivite poets dressed in white vestis.

-All around the carvings on pillars was something that I could get lost in.
+All around the carvings on pillars were something that I could get lost in.
 At one place I saw bamboo roads hanging between two pillars.
 It looks the temple could be divided into small cubicles if need be by simply putting rods and curtains.
 Was that one of the purposes of such big pillared halls?

 Other Temples in Ekambareswarar Temple Complex

 This is a small temple that you see on your right as you start your parikrama or the circumambulation of the temple.
 The image of Kalli Amman with 8 arms has golden walls all around her.
 The peculiar feature of this image is the Ganga at the head of the Devi image.